tj/n/README.md

 -----

-If `npm` is not yet available, one way to bootstrap an install:
+If `npm` is not yet available, one way to bootstrap an install is to download and run `n` directly.
+To install the `lts` version of Node.js:

-    curl -L https://raw.githubusercontent.com/tj/n/master/bin/n -o n
-    bash n lts
+    curl -fsSL https://raw.githubusercontent.com/tj/n/master/bin/n | bash -s lts
-    # Now node and npm are available
+    # If you want n installed, you can use npm now.
     npm install -g n

 Alternatively, you can clone this repo and